apache/fluo-website/README.md

 2. Modify `docs/index.md` to point to new release and update the `latest_recipes_release` variable in `_config.yml`.

-3. Run this command to generate Javadocs from your Fluo release tag repo and copy them to this repo.
-The command assumes that you have a tag in your Fluo repo named after your release version (i.e 1.0.0-beta-1):

-    ```bash
-    ./_scripts/gen-javadoc.sh 1.0.0-beta-1 /path/to/repo/fluo-recipes /path/to/fluo-website/apidocs/fluo-recipes
-    ```

-4. Modify `apidocs/index.md` to point to the new javadocs that you just generated.
+3. Confirm that javadocs are hosted externally and modify `apidocs/index.md` to point to link to them.

+4. Create release-notes, release, and blog post announcing the release in `_posts/`

 [Jekyll]: http://jekyllrb.com/
 [Bundler]: http://bundler.io/